Health-Hub-App/.github/profile/README.md

 ### Domains
 - The _mealcoach.net_ domain is owned by CosmoTown, using CosmoTown nameservers
-- The _healthhub.business_ is owned by NameCheap, using NameCheap nameservers. _domain soon to be replaced_
+- The _healthhub.business_ is owned by GoDaddy, using GoDaddy nameservers. _domain soon to be replaced_

 ### Hosting Infastructure
 Static websites are hosted on GitHub where possible, making everything hosted there public domain.
 Everything else is to be hosted on a VPS in my shed, running docker, behind nginx, in an unraid instance.